bmcorser/rach.github.com/src/git/git-subtree-merge-strategy.rst

 Now it's there that the problem arrive, maybe for any reason you don't want to have your static website in the root folder.
-In my concern, I m'using pelican which is a static blog generator and I want to have static output in a specific directory.
+In my concern, I m'using `Pelican <http://pelican.notmyidea.org/>`_ to build this blog and I want to have the static website in a specific directory.
-I won't be Pelican specific but that could be your case if you are using anything to generate your page that you don't want to expose directly : Mardown, Less, Rst, Template ...
+I won't be specific to `Pelican <http://pelican.notmyidea.org/>`_ but that could be your case if you are using anything to generate your page and you don't want to expose directly : Mardown, Less, Rst, Template ...

 Let's assume for the following that we are building a User Github Page and you have a source and output folder as below :